 It does not require dexterity to be used and just needs 28 strength points.
 It has a total of 281 physical damage that can be buffed immensely, later on, making it one of the strongest weapons in the game.

-While there’s better weapons to be found out there with similar qualities, the best thing about the Great Club is the fact that you can even acquire it rather early on in Dark Souls 3.
+While there are better weapons to be found out there with similar qualities, the best thing about the Great Club is the fact that you can even acquire it rather early on in Dark Souls 3.

 4. Vordt’s Hammer